RichardDooling/Entertainment_Law/First_Amendment-Sex/First_Amendment-Sex.md

 ### Categories of Unprotected Speech

-In declaring that movies are indeed protected speech under the First Amendment, the *Burstyn* Court took pains to point out that the film was not obscene within the meaning of another famous First Amendment case.
+In declaring that movies are indeed protected speech under the First Amendment, the United States Supreme Court in *Burstyn* took pains to point out that the film was not obscene within the meaning of another famous First Amendment case.

 ### *Chaplinsky v.
 New Hampshire*